Pretraining Scaling Laws for Generative Evaluations of Language Models

 The approximately equivalent performance between the compute scaling law (Eqn.~\ref{eqn:compute_scaling_law}) and the parameters\,+\,tokens scaling law (Eqn.~\ref{eqn:parameters_and_tokens_scaling_law}) led us to ask whether a deeper connection might exist.
 We discovered that \emph{the compute scaling law is the compute-optimal envelope of the parameters+tokens scaling law}.
-We summarize the insight here and defer a full explanation to Appendix~\ref{app:sec:relation_between_fits}.
+We summarize the insight here; see Appendix~\ref{app:sec:relation_between_fits} for a deeper discussion.

-Fix a benchmark \(\mathcal B\) and attempts per problem \(k\).
+Fix benchmark \(\mathcal B\) and attempts per problem \(k\).
 Consider a compute budget \(C \approx c\,N D\).
 The best achievable error is obtained by minimizing the right-hand side of Eqn.~\ref{eqn:parameters_and_tokens_scaling_law} over all \((N,D)\) with \(N D=C/c\).
-Evaluating at the optimizer yields Eqn.~\ref{eqn:compute_scaling_law}.
+Evaluating at the minimizer yields Eqn.~\ref{eqn:compute_scaling_law}.
 The mapping of exponents and constants is: